Does any of these sound like you (or someone you know)?

-1. Put everything back in the same place.
+1. Put everything back in the same place

-It sounds simple, and it’s easier said than done for some people.
-But try to create a new habit of routine.
+Try to create a new habit of routine.
 For example, when you walk in the door, put your keys in the same place.
 When you go to the mall, park in the same general area.

-2. Make lists.
+2. Make lists

 When I see what I need to get done on paper, it somehow calms me down.
 And if I need to, I even put them in order of priority.
-And then sometimes I even put a time on each one … like, “At 10:00 I will answer all my emails.
+Sometimes I even put a time on each one … like, “At 10:00 I will answer all my emails.
 At 11:30, I will start a load of laundry.”
 Sounds cheesy, but it works.

-3. Set timers.
+3. Set timers

 As obnoxious as it sounds, when the buzzer goes off, it snaps you out of whatever you are consumed with in the moment and re-directs your attention to where you should be going.

 That might sound obvious given the fact that we live in an over-scheduled world.
 But trust me, I know many people who don’t have one.
-So if that’s you, get a schedule.
-And once you have it, pay attention to it!
-Use it!
+If that’s you, get a schedule.
+And once you have it, pay attention to it and use it!
 What’s the point of having it if you don’t?

 5. Delegate responsibilities.